 Additive manufacturing excels in specific sectors:

-Companies like Tuowei’s medical equipment prototyping demonstrate advanced 3d printing capabilities for healthcare applications.
+Companies like Tuowei’s medical equipment prototyping demonstrate advanced Impression 3D capabilities for healthcare applications.

 Injection Molding Applications